practical-nlp/practical-nlp-code/Contributing.md

 From here you can do one of two these two things:
 1. Wait for us to fix the bug.
-2. Fix the bug yourself and send a pull request.
+2. Fix the bug yourself and send a pull request.<br>
 We highly encourage you to fix the bug yourself and send a pull request.

 ## Pull Request Process